Emulator Issues #11917

 Many thanks for you help,

-#1 Updated by batzkass about 2 months ago
+#1 Updated by batzkass over 1 year ago

 Digging a little bit more gave these information: